 3) Imaginative ethnography investigates arts of existence by following everything and everyone within a network of relationships.
 It asks how objects become evocative?
 How humans can stand in solidarity with nonhumans?
 How individuals shape groups?

 1) Kazubowski-Houston, Magdalena, and Virginie Magnat.
 "Introduction to Special Issue: The Transdisciplinary Travels of Ethnography."
 Cultural Studies↔ Critical Methodologies(2017): 1532708617737100.

 Positionality & Reflexivity

 The act of anthropological storytelling offers an inventory of the (in)visible world.
-In words of John Berger, ‘metaphor after metaphor was given to portray’ a world of others.
+In words of John Berger, metaphor after metaphor was given to portray a world of others.
 Therefore, our hands-on anthropology encourages to probe the position of the storyteller who unpacks the metaphors.
-We point at the offered inventory and inquire how the storyteller reached at certain metaphors and how certain metaphors were chosen.
+We point at the offered metaphors and inquire how the storyteller reached at them and how certain metaphors were chosen.
 This is why our hands-on anthropology is de-constructive and informed of its positionality.

 we recommend these readings:

 1) Kohl, Ellen, and Priscilla McCutcheon.
 "Kitchen table reflexivity: negotiating positionality through everyday talk."
 Gender, Place & Culture 22, no. 6 (2015): 747-763.

 3) Haraway, D. "Situated knowledges and the persistence of vision."
 Intersectionality: A Foundations and Frontiers Reader(2014): 41-48.